 With an independent living community, the senior has the means to age gracefully in a place where they can take care of their own needs.
 Staff may be on hand to assist with housekeeping and other aspects of their routine, but they still have their independence and privacy.

-Another reason seniors often choose to move into independent living is because it’s designed to accommodate their needs.
+Another of the reasons seniors often choose to move into independent living is because it’s designed to accommodate their needs.
 With no stairs to climb plus guardrails and other features, daily life becomes less cumbersome on those with decreased mobility.
 You don’t have to worry about your senior parent trying to function in a house that was designed for able-bodied homeowners or needing expensive changes to make it work for them a little longer.

 Village Green at Federal Way offers cottages and apartments that are the perfect size and space for seniors.
 They have plenty of room without too much space to take care of.
 The choice between facilities depends on how much care and space the person needs.
 Cottages allow the person to feel at home with the ability to manage their own lives and leave the grounds maintenance to the community staff.